luzpaz/libregraphics-package-tracking/README.md

 # Libregraphics Package Tracking Resource
 Tracking FOSS libregraphics projects packages in the package ecosystem using Repology

+Note: To track by a specific distribution/platform, please see [DISTROS](DISTROS/).

 <!-- Within this comment are all the packages being tracked
 gimp